 “McLain does an excellent job portraying a woman with dreams who isn’t afraid to make them real.” – The New York Times Book Review.
 “McLain’s legions of fans will relish the inspiration of a gutsy woman who discovers she doesn’t need a man at her side, after all.” – The Boston Globe.

 When a woman unexpectedly loses a lifelong friend and mentor to suicide, she reluctantly agrees to take in his traumatized, bereft dog.
 A massive, arthritic Great Dane, he creates havoc in her tiny Manhattan apartment and threatens her rent-stabilized lease — but also provides unexpected solace.
 The Friend is both a meditation on friendship and loss and a celebration of the joy and healing power of the human-canine bond.
-The Friend is a finalist for the National Book Award and a New York Times Book Review Editor’s Choice.
+The Friend is the winner of the 2018 National Book Award for fiction and a New York Times Book Review Editor’s Choice.

 Sigrid Nunez is the author of seven novels, including Salvation City, The Last of Her Kind, A Feather on the Breath of God, and For Rouenna.
 She is also the author of Sempre Susan: A Memoir of Susan Sontag.
 Nunez has been the recipient of the Whiting Award, the Rome Prize in Literature, four Pushcart Prizes, and a Berlin Prize Fellowship.
 She lives in New York City.